shinaji/wdict/README.md

 # Features
 * Concatenate dicts with "+" operator
 * Filter dicts based on its child value by "where" method
-* Filter dicts based on its keys by "exclude" and "want" method
+* Filter dicts based on its keys by "has_child"", "exclude" and "extract" method
+* Drop
 * Attribute-style access

 # Usage